loganihrishi/Healthcare-Management-System/README.md

 - Load the saved state of Patients and Appointments from the last time it was run and resume where it was left off

+## Instructions for Grader
+- You can generate the first required action by adding a patient to the Patients List and by adding an appointment to the appointment list.
+- You can generate the second required action by cancelling the appointment based on the patient's personal health number.
+- You can generate the third required action by displaying the patient's appointment details based on the patient's personal health number.
+- You can locate my visual component by seeing different pop-ups at different places when running the application.
+- You can save the state of my application by giving confirmation in different pop-up dialogues at different points in time when running the application.
+- You can reload the state of my application by pressing the "Load data" button in the menu.
+It will display a confirmation message upon loading data successfully.

 ## References

 - The graphical user interface (GUI) of the application was derived from various sources found on